Includes free SSL certificate, unlimited bandwidth & fully optimised for WordPress.

 In addition to the primary certificate domain (1) you can add additional domains (2) to the certificate.
 For addon domains this can look a bit messy as it will also provide options for the shadow subdomain that cPanel uses internally to track bandwidth data.
 However the only important one you want to include is www.yourdomain.com (shown above as www.krystaldemo.co.uk).

 Also, be sure to tick the Install mail SMTPS/POP3S/IMAPS SSL certificate... box if you wish to use your own domain name to connect to the incoming and outgoing mail service.
+Similarly, if you've got mail pointing externally (for example, to Office 365 or G Suite) you'll normally need to leave this unticked or the certificate will fail to issue.

 Step 4 - That's it